 C.M.
 Berryessa and M.K.
 Cho.
 (2013).
 Ethical, Legal, Social, and Policy Implications of Behavioral Genetics.
 Annual Review of Genomics and Human Genetics 14: 515-534.
 Link

 C.M.
 Berryessa.
-(Forthcoming).
+(2019).
 Expert Witnesses.
 In J. Bumgarner & C. Lewandowski (Eds.), Criminal Justice in America: The Encyclopedia of Crime, Law Enforcement, Courts, and Corrections.
 Santa Barbara, CA: ABC-CLIO.

 C.M.
 Berryessa and A. Raine.
 (2017).
 Neurocriminology.
 In A. Brisman, E. Carrabine, & N. South (Eds.), Routledge Companion to Criminological Theory and Concepts.
 London, UK: Routledge.